pl3onasm/Imperative-programming/IP-Finals/2014/problem3.md

 }
 ```

 The variable $i$ is initialized to $N$, and then halved if it is even, or incremented by one to make it even if it is odd.
 The loop terminates when $i = 1$.
 In the worst case, $i$ is halved half of the time, and incremented by one the other half of the time.
-In this case, the loop needs less than $2\log_2 N$ iterations to terminate.
+In this case, the loop needs less than $2\log(N)$ iterations to terminate.
 The fragment's time complexity is therefore in $\mathcal{O}(\log N)$.

 ## Ex3: $\color{rosybrown}{{\mathcal{O}(N)}}$